Managing an Environment

-In the Overview pane, select your environment name.
-Select the Search magnifying glass icon in the upper left corner.
+In the Overview pane, click the Search magnifying glass icon in the upper left corner.
 Select the instance type you want to locate from the pulldown menu.
 All instances of that type in your environment are displayed.
 You may select the Terminal link next to any instance to launch a command line interface for that instance.

 In this example, all file system instances for the environment are displayed.

 Pausing an Instance Group

 You can pause your Compute and Working (storage) instances as a group when you are not using your environment.